--Evaluation of theoretical and practical content through a choice test (50% of the final mark).
+-Evaluation of theoretical and practical content through an exam (50% of the final mark).
 It is required to pass the course to obtain a minimum of 4 of 10 possible points in this section.

 -Participation in class and practices activities (20% of the final mark).
-It is understood in a broad sense and refers to any activity or procedure that allows the teacher to assess the work, progress and knowledge of students, through either a test or performing work or exercises.
-Teacher set the number of deliveries and date throughout the course.
+It is understood in abroad sense and refers to any activity or procedure that allows the teacher to assess the work, progress and knowledge of students, through either a test or performing work or exercises.
+Professor will set the number of deliveries and date throughout the course.

 -Presentation of an individual written report (30% of the final mark).
-It may consist of an intervention, an investigation, a popular science article, etc. on some of the topics treated during the course.
+It may consist of designing an intervention, conducting a research, writing a popular science article... on any topic treated during the course.